vinothrao/Udacity_CapstoneProject/README.md

 The following process will be performed as part of this data analysis:

-        1. Data will be read from Amazon s3 using spark read.
+        1. Data will be read from Amazon s3 using AWS EMR spark.
         2. Using Spark DataFrames the data will be manipulated to get the required output as Fact and Dimension tables.
-        3. Manipulated data will be stored into the s3 as Parquet format to read further for analysis.
+        3. Manipulated data will be stored into the s3 as Parquet via EMR Spark to read further for analysis.

 Data Model :